-This park focuses on luxury living, with a variety of homes available for individuals and couples to view and move into.
-Benefiting from a fabulous location close to some of the county’s best-loved attractions and amenities, it is a park which remains very popular with local people and curious tourists alike.
+Willow Park focuses on luxury living, with a variety of homes available for individuals and couples to view and enjoy.
+Benefiting from a fabulous location close to some of the county's best-loved attractions and amenities, it is a park which remains very popular with local people and curious tourists alike.

 This parkland resort has seen considerable expansion over the years.
 It is family-owned and completely independent.
 Residents enjoy staying here not only for the amenities and for the local attractions, but for the community spirit.
 It is a safe, gated community with lots to offer.
 Willow Park presents homes and pitches in all sizes and forms, making it one of the most diverse, exclusive neighbourhoods in the wider area.